Find the True cause of Machine Downtime with the Manufacturing Internet of Things

 We also prefer to not use a rigid, single-use, off-the-shelf solution.
 Instead, we prefer to use off-the-shelf Manufacturing Internet of Things platform like ThingWorx from PTC (source).
 This enables us to not only address the current challenges but also to lay a technical foundation for building solutions for additional challenges in the future by following best practices and models of maturity like ISA-95.

 We suggest not creating a custom software application to collect and analyze machine data.
 That simply isn’t a strategic move for a company.
 Custom software can be very expensive, much more expensive than off-the-shelf opens discussed above.
-For more in-depth information, check out our article on ISA-95.

 What is needed to implement the solution is multiple skillsets in your manufacturing company or from a trusted vendor to understand your challenges, correctly interpret those challenges to create the appropriate solution, and have the technical capability to create, implement, and support the solution long term.